KUExam/FakeNewsDetector/README.md

 Run all tasks in Part 2 folder, starting with clean_BBC_data.py

-Bi-LSTM model
+# Bi-LSTM model

+Ensure that you have train_data.csv, val_data.csv and test_data.csv in the main folder after running part 2.
+Navigate to the part 3 folder

+>> python3 BidirectionalLSTM_Model.py

-Feedforward neural network:
+# Feedforward neural network:

 This neural network was created using the argparse library, so you can run test_only and train_only, including visualize_model to get the visualizations of the model